 Per the requirements of Section 7.1.4 in the HRP, groundwater data collected by the City and the Jet Propulsion Laboratory (JPL) was provided to ECORP for the 2024 monitoring year.
-Data provided by the City were collected at three wells on the east side of the Reservoir towards the northern portion of the Project Area.
-These data, which were collected on April 10, 2024, include the depth in feet from the reference elevation to the static water surface (i.e., static water level).
-Data provided by JPL were collected at 25 wells to the north, east, and west of the Reservoir.
-These data were collected on October 20, 2023, January 26, 2024, and April 19, 2024 and the data included water-level data in feet above msl.
+Data provided by the City was collected at three wells on the east side of the Reservoir towards the northern portion of the Project Area.
+This data was collected on April 10, 2024 and includes the depth in feet from the reference elevation to the static water surface (i.e., static water level).
+Data provided by JPL was collected at 25 wells to the north, east, and west of the Reservoir.
+This data was collected on October 20, 2023, January 26, 2024, and April 19, 2024 and includes water-level data in feet above msl.